-Prater is a large recreational tract of parkland situated between the Donau river and the Donau canal, just east of Vienna’s historic center.
+Prater is a large recreational tract of parkland situated between the Danube River and the Danube Canal, just east of Vienna’s historic center.
 The most famous attraction is the Riesenrad, a historic giant wheel.

 Besides large swaths of green space with meadows and mixed woodland, Prater includes recreational facilities such as tennis courts, a large stadium, racecourses, a swimming pool and a planetarium as well as a trade fair center.

-Prater was originally a hunting ground along the Donau river only accessible to aristocrats.
-In 1766 emperor Joseph II opened the park to the people of Vienna, who soon came here en masse for a picknick or a stroll trough the woods.
+Prater was originally a hunting ground along the Danube River only accessible to aristocrats.
+In 1766 Emperor Joseph II opened the park to the people of Vienna, who soon came here en masse for a picknick or a stroll through the woods.
 During weekends, the Hauptallee, the main thoroughfare, was the place to be seen.

 Soon a number of entertainment attractions were set up in the northwestern part of Prater, including as a carousel, a shooting gallery and a circus.
 The attractions would eventually lead to the creation of the Wurstelprater, an amusement park.

 In 1873, Prater played host to a World Trade Fair, which was held mainly at the Rotunda, a large circular exhibition hall.
-The Rotunda, with its tall cupola and diameter of 108 meter (350ft), was long a famous landmark in Vienna until it burned down in 1938.
+The Rotunda, with its tall cupola and diameter of 108 meters (350 ft.), was long a famous landmark in Vienna until it burned down in 1938.

 The most famous attraction at Prater is the Riesenrad (giant wheel), part of an amusement park known as Volksprater or Wurstelprater.
 It was erected in 1896-1897 by the British engineer Walter Basset.
 It is the only surviving example of a series of giant wheels Basset erected; others in cities like Paris and London were dismantled long ago.